srevinsaju/guiscrcpy/README.md

 ## Installation

 These are the common methods of installation.
-To see more interesting ways, checkout [Installation wiki](docs/INSTALL.md) page for more information, and to find a compatible installtion method for your device and device architecture
+To see more interesting ways, checkout [Installation wiki](docs/INSTALL.md) page for more information, and to find a compatible installation method for your device and device architecture

 | Package Type  | Platforms                                                    | Status                                                       | Command / Link                |
 | ------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ----------------------------- |